 Endogeneity switching regression provides a significant advantage through its flexible model specification, allowing researchers to adaptively switch between different regression models based on whether specific variables are exogenous or endogenous, thus enhancing the accuracy of causal relationship estimates [65–68].
 This approach directly addresses endogeneity concerns by incorporating instrumental variables or alternative methods to reduce the correlation between independent variables and the error term, which is essential for obtaining unbiased estimates.
 Additionally, endogeneity switching regression can achieve improved statistical efficiency when valid and exogenous instrumental variables are used, resulting in more precise parameter estimates compared to propensity score matching.
 The ability to dynamically adjust model specifications, directly address endogeneity, and enhance statistical efficiency highlights the robustness and effectiveness of endogeneity switching regression in empirical research.
 Consequently, this study favored endogeneity switching regression over propensity score matching due to its flexibility in model specification, its direct approach to addressing endogeneity issues, and its capacity to achieve greater statistical efficiency while avoiding the limitations inherent in propensity score matching.
 Although propensity score matching is simpler to implement and interpret, endogeneity switching regression offers a more rigorous methodology by adapting model specifications to accommodate the complexities of the data.
 Furthermore, while propensity score matching reduces selection bias and employs a non-parametric approach, endogeneity switching regression directly confronts endogeneity challenges and yields more statistically efficient parameter estimates, making it the preferred analytical framework for this study.

 When estimating the impact of adaptation strategies on agricultural productivity and farm returns, endogeneity can arise from issues such as omitted variable bias, reverse causality, and measurement error.
 The fundamental concept of endogeneity switching regression is to address these issues by switching between different regression models depending on the exogeneity or endogeneity of specific variables.
 This method facilitates a more robust and reliable estimation of the causal relationship between adaptation strategies and agricultural outcomes.
 The endogeneity switching regression was implemented in two stages.
-The first stage focused on the adoption of adaptation strategies and the resulting effects of adapting to climate change.
+The first stage focused on the adoption of adaptation strategies and the effects of adapting to climate change.
 Initially, we used the logit selection model to estimate the factors influencing small-scale crop farmers’ adoption of adaptation strategies, accounting for interactions among these factors.
-In the second stage, we assessed the impact of each outcome variable, crop yield and farm returns (measured in kilograms per hectare and ZAR per hectare, respectively), by splitting the endogenous model into two dimensions.
+In the second stage, we assessed the impact of each outcome variable, crop yield, and farm returns (measured in kilograms per hectare and ZAR per hectare, respectively) by splitting the endogenous model into two dimensions.
 This study employed least-squares regression with selectivity correction terms to analyze the relationship between climate change adaptation strategies and these outcomes.

 3.3.2.
 Selection of Adaptation Strategies to Climate Change